JuergenGutsch/blog/_source/_posts/2025-07-23-web-api-headers.md

 CSP helps to stop **Cross-Site Scripting (XSS)** and other content injection attacks.
 It lets you define which sources (scripts, styles, images) the browser can load.

 - **What it is:** An HTTP response header.
-It tells browsers to only load content from trusted sources.
+It instructs browsers to load content only from trusted sources.
 If a script tries to load from an unknown place, the browser blocks it.

 - **Why use it:** It is your first defense against XSS.
-CSP stops bad scripts from running, reducing attack impact.
+CSP stops malicious scripts from running and reducing the impact of attacks.

 - **How to add in ASP.NET Core:** Use a middleware in the `Program.cs`: